 Winter.
 It is the bane of my existence.
 It’s not even the end of December and we’re already bundling up to brave the biting wind and thawing out water.

 This girl is not a fan of winter.
-While I enjoy having time to plan my attack come spring, this bitter cold we’ve had the past few years, it can go.
+While I enjoy having time to plan my attack come spring, this bitter cold we’ve had the past few years can go.
 If I didn’t know better, I’d think we were out in the western plains.
-When the high is 26°F and the windchill takes it down to a mere 5°F, it’s time to snuggle under a blanket and stay indoors.
+When the high is 26°F and the wind chill takes it down to a mere 5°F, it’s time to snuggle under a blanket and stay indoors.

-But, the animals need tended to, regardless of my complete dislike for heading outdoors in this frozen tundra that makes Antarctica look like a tropical paradise.
+But, the animals need to be tended to, regardless of my complete dislike for heading outdoors in this frozen tundra that makes Antarctica look like a tropical paradise.
 Okay, maybe not but still.

 So, what’s a girl (or guy) to do to not freeze their digits off from simply stepping outside?
 Well, you dress for it!

 Of course, in true homesteader fashion, it’s nothing fancy and you may resemble little Randy on a “Christmas Story” (I can’t put my arms down!).
 But, you gotta do what you gotta do to stay warm and get your chores done.

 How to Stay Warm for Winter Homestead Chores

 I went out the other morning with a shirt, my jeans, and a coat.
 This was a terrible idea.
 I should have thought it through more.
 I knew I would be out there a while, but I thought I would be fine.
 Wrong.
 My legs were like ice as soon as I stepped off the porch.

 Over layer- A good sweatshirt

 Next on the list is a good sweatshirt.
 A comfy North Face Pullover Hoodie is exactly the type of sweatshirt I look for.
 Warm, comfortable, and fits well without being too tight and isn’t too bulky.